Table of Contents

 How to Tell if You Have a Serious Injury

 Often, knee pain can be attributed to a minor injury or overuse.
-However, there are certain types of knee pain that may indicate a more serious condition.
+However, certain types of knee pain may indicate a more serious condition.
 For example, pain in the front of the knee may be a sign of patellofemoral syndrome, a condition that affects the cartilage under the kneecap.
 Similarly, pain in the back of the knee may be indicative of posterior cruciate ligament (PCL) injury.

 Here are also a few symptoms you should be mindful of: